SEB-9-BH/react-state-management/the-use-state-hook/README.md

 State is created in a React component using the `useState` hook.
 The `useState` hook is a function that returns an array with two elements:

 1. A state variable to hold your state data
-2. A state setter function that allows you to update that state value and trigger the rerender of a component
+2. A state setter function that allows you to update that state value and trigger the re-render of a component

 For this section, we will focus on the following: